-22.4 Privacy
+21.4 Privacy

 Privacy regulations address the way in which a health plan, provider or health care clearinghouse may use and disclose individually identifiable health information, including information that is received, stored, processed or disclosed by any media, including paper, electronic, fax or voice.
-Regulations do allow for the sharing of information for treatment, payment and health care operations, including such Plan required functions as quality assurance, utilization review or credentialing, without patient consent.
+Regulations do allow for the sharing of information for treatment, payment and health care operations, including such plan-required functions as quality assurance, utilization review or credentialing, without patient consent.
 Limited sharing of information may be allowed in instances where national security may be impacted.
-Please refer to our notice of privacy practices enclosed in this provider manual.
+Please read BCBSNC notice of privacy practices for more information about our privacy policies.
+Our notice may be updated from time to time.
+Please visit our Web site, bcbsnc.com, for the most current version.

-22.5 Additional HIPAA information
+21.5 Additional HIPAA information